jeremiahjirey/absent-form/README.md

 # Attendance Form Demo

-A simple attendance form demo application built using React, TypeScript, and AWS Lambda.
+A simple Attendance form demo application built using React, TypeScript, and AWS Lambda.

 ## Technologies Used